Herbert leads Chargers to 39-29 victory over Jaguars - WHIZ News

-More importantly for Herbert, was that first win as an NFL starting quarterback despite Los Angeles blowing another large lead.

-Jacksonville (1-5) tied an NFL record by allowing 30 or more points in six consecutive games.

-The Chargers jumped to a 16-0 second-quarter lead but squandered a double-digit advantage for the fourth time in five games.
-Jacksonville scored 21 straight points to go up by five early in the third quarter.

-Jacksonville was ahead 29-22 late in the third quarter when Los Angeles regained control.
 Herbert connected with Jalen Guyton for a 70-yard touchdown up the right sideline to tie it.
 Four plays after Tevaughn Campbell forced Dede Westbrook’s fumble the ensuing kickoff — Troymaine Pope recovered at the Jaguars 19 — Herbert scrambled around right end from 5 yards to put the Chargers in front 36-29.

-Tight ends Donald Parham and Virgil Green also caught touchdowns for the Chargers, while Keenan Allen had 10 receptions for 125 yards.
+Michael Badgley would tack on a field goal to extend the margin by more than one score.

+“He was a major contributor He delivered the ball and created with his feet.
+He extended drives and showed versatility,” said Lynn of Herbert.
+“We needed that win in a bad way as a team.
+I’m glad we got it done, but man, we have a lot of work to do.”

+Jacksonville (1-6) has a six-game losing streak for the second straight year and tied an NFL record by allowing 30 or more points in six consecutive games.
+James Robinson led the Jaguars with 119 rushing yards on 22 carries and scored two touchdowns (one rushing, one receiving).

+“It’s one of those things, you just find yourselves in a funk, and you need to have a couple of plays to get yourself out of it,” said Gardner Minshew, who was 14 of 27 for 173 yards with two TDs.

+The Chargers jumped to a 16-0 second-quarter lead before Jacksonville scored 21 straight points to go up by five early in the third quarter.

 The Jaguars did not get their initial first down until nearly 20 minutes in, but trailed by only 16-14 at halftime.
 Robinson put Jacksonville on the board with a 4-yard run and then caught a 9-yard screen pass TD with 11 seconds left in the half.